 - Audit - Enrolling in a course as an audit means you will not receive a grade for attending and completeing work in a class.
 An auditing fee is required to enroll in a course as an audit.
 Anyone has the option to audit a course.

-- Undergraduate Credit - An articulation agreement with Lincoln Christian University has been finalized so that Urbana Seminary can offer four courses for undergraduate credit.
+- Undergraduate Credit - An articulation agreement with Parkland Community College has been finalized so that Urbana Seminary can offer courses for undergraduate credit.
 Enrolling in a course for undergraduate credit means you will receive a grade for attending and completing work in the classes.
 Tuition and fees are required to enroll in a course for undergraduate credit.

 Changes in Registration (Add/Drop Period)